Reading Time: 1 minute

-Grignolino, a local variety from Monferrato in the Piedmont wine region, is commonly made into light-colored, low-in-alcohol, aromatic, and easy-drinking wine.
-We’ve tasted several examples of Grignolino from Piedmont and also from Heitz Cellar in Napa Valley; most of those that we’ve tried fit into that profile: nice and joyful wine with something missing in the mid-palate, and then the seed tannins kick in in a surprising way.
+Grignolino, a local variety from Monferrato in the Piedmont wine region, is commonly made into light-colored, low-alcohol, aromatic, and easy-drinking wine.
+I’ve tasted several examples of Grignolino from Piedmont and also from Heitz Cellar in Napa Valley; all of them fit into the same classic profile: nice and joyful wine with something missing in the mid-palate, and then the astringent and firm tannins kick in in a surprising way.

-The Grignolino d’Asti made by Goggiano Winery is arguably one of the very best examples of Grignolino.
-A family winery working with 20 hectares and producing about 100,000 bottles every year, not only do we think that Goggiano makes one of the best Grignolino, the Grignolino (and its Ruché comes a close second) might be the most memorable wine in its portfolio.
+The Grignolino d’Asti made by Goggiano Winery is arguably one of the best examples of Grignolino.
+Goggiano is a family winery that works with 20 hectares and produces about 100,000 bottles every year.
+The Grignolino (and its Ruché comes a close second) might be the most memorable wine in the Goggiano’s portfolio.

-There is nothing more you want from Goggiano ‘Brunot’ Grignolino d’Asti 2018.
-It’s named after the man who manages the vineyard.
-The nose is Pinot Noir-like with more florality spike: redcurrant, red cherry and blueberry, underlined by fresh garden herbs, rose, and white flowers.
-On the palate, it has more mid-palate expression than most Grignolino wines.
+Named after the man who manages the vineyard, there is nothing more that I want from Goggiano ‘Brunot’ Grignolino d’Asti 2018.
+The nose is Pinot Noir-like but with a strong floral aspect: redcurrant, red cherry, and blueberry, underlined by fresh garden herbs, rose, and hyacinth.
+On the palate, it has more mid-palate expression than the other Grignolino wines I’ve tried.
 The palate’s lives up enough to to the nose’s intensity.
-The tannins are very controlled: not dry, not flavorful, just there to deliver a refreshingly clean finish.
+The tannins are controlled: not dry, not flavorful, just there to deliver a refreshingly clean finish.
 The wine is balanced and drinks well at 13.5% alcohol with lots of fruit quality.
 The finish is short but exits on a light-footed note.

-Food pairing advice: Go for a salty and savory pastry, which lends broadness to the wine’s mid-palate.
+Food pairing advice: Go for a salty and savory pastry that can lend broadness to the wine’s mid-palate.